 - Eat a well-balanced diet – always provide healthy, nutritious meal options if you are required to feed workers.

-- Stretch and warm up before shearing with gentle exercises and cool down afterwards with slow, continuous stretches – your doctor or physical therapist can provide advice about safe stretching to avoid further injury.
+- Stretch and warm up with gentle exercises before shearing, and cool down afterwards with slow, continuous stretches.
+(A doctor or physical therapist can provide advice about safe stretching to avoid further injury.)

-- Use the free Farming fit DVD to help farm men and women remain fit.
+- Use the free Farming Fit videos, Part 1 and Part 2, to maintain fitness.
 Available from the National Centre for Farmer Health.

 - Take regular breaks to alleviate fatigue.

 - When handling a sheep, keep the animal close to their body and avoid having to lift the animal.
 If required to lift, use the proper technique by keeping their back straight, feet shoulder width apart and lift with their thigh muscles.

 - Always get help when lifting heavy loads, or use a hoist.

 - Protect your workers’ backs by paying attention to good workplace and equipment design (ergonomics), posture and using supportive braces.